 Of course it is critical how to measure exposure, i.e., the overlap between some external watchlist and internal data.
 Criminal networks can be expansive, and checking only a few principal participants, or looking at internal data alone, will not be sufficient.
-To address this, Quantifind has developed an automated approach to blow out the graph of connections, to dynamically produce a large set of “related entities” by extracting and inferring a network of connections from public data.
-This generalized form of social network analysis (not to be confused with the analysis of social network websites) allows us to expand our watchlist to the next level and, subsequently, screen customers in the outer rings of this network to ensure that the bank is clear of exposure – not only at first-order, but second-order and beyond.
+To address this, Quantifind has developed an automated approach to “blow out” the graph of connections, to dynamically produce a large set of “related entities,” by extracting and inferring a network of connections from public data.
+This generalized form of social network analysis (not to be confused with the analysis of social network sites) allows us to expand our watchlist to the next level and, subsequently, screen customers in the outer rings of this network to ensure that the bank is clear of exposure—not only at first-order, but second-order and beyond.

 This blog post demonstrates an example of this use case for the Department of Justice indictment of a crime ring centered on “Phantom Secure,” a technology company allegedly used to encrypt drug trafficking communications.

 “Canada-based Phantom Secure was a criminal enterprise that provided secure communications to high-level drug traffickers and other criminal organization leaders.”